 Explore the music of Maritime composers and arrangers.

-Christine is a graduate of Mount Allison University with Bachelors Degrees in both Music and Education.
+Christine is a graduate of Mount Allison University with Bachelor’s Degrees in Music and in Education.

 She taught in the New Brunswick school system for 33 years, mainly in the Kennebecasis Valley, most of her career as a string specialist, teaching group strings and rehearsing and conducting student string orchestras.